BillowLabs/bitbazaar-book/index.md

 This book is divided into categories:

- * Chapters - single pages that can be read like a planned lesson
+ * Chapters - single pages that can be read like a lesson
  * Posts - news, updates, and information that doesn't fit in a trimmed lesson plan but readers *may* find interesting